ArunDharavath/CodeChef_EASYlvl/README.md

 This repository has been dedicated to _SOLUTIONS_ to the ***CODECHEF EASY*** level questions that I have solved.

 I have used C++ for solving the questions.
-The solutions can be searched by using ctrl+F and entering the problem title in CodeChef.
+The solutions can be searched by using ctrl+F and entering the problem CODE in CodeChef.

 Thanks to CodeChef for allowing me to practice on the vast number of questions provided, this has helped me increase my knowledge, cognitive and coding skills by a significant amount, and thanks to GitHub for letting me upload my code on a platform filled with a various range of codes from amateurs to elite-level coders!